sachinkr91/api-rest-meetings/libs/javascript/docs/CommandCenterApi.md

 var meetingUuid = "meetingUuid_example"; // String | The universally unique identifier (UUID) of the meeting of interest.
 This value is a string which contains 6 alphanumeric segments separated by dashes.

 var opts = {
-  'includeEndpoints': true // Boolean | Option to include detailed data on endpoints };
+  'includeEndpoints': true, // Boolean | Option to include detailed data on endpoints 'appName': "api_developer" // String | name of your application.
+While not required, providing an app_name improves API performance
+};

 var callback = function(error, data, response) {